OryxGazella/foxydoc/Readme.md

 feasible due to the changing nature of source code.

-Generated documents often look unprofessional due to the lack of template application. frog-doc tries to address some of these concerns by using a few tools together.
+Generated documents often look unprofessional due to the lack of template application. foxy-doc tries to address some of these concerns by using a few tools together.

 * `pandoc`